openstack-archive/solar/docs/source/glossary.rst

 Transport
 =========

-Used in handlers to communicate with managed by solar hosts.
+Used in handlers to communicate with hosts managed by solar.

 .. seealso::